gyfbianhuanyun/brain-data-with-age/README.md

 ## Data Preprocessing

-We set the processing parameters according to each project.
+Set the processing parameters according to each project.
 First, use FEAT of FSL to process a random sample of each project and extract the parameters.
 These parameters are used to normalize the rest of the data in the project.
 This part is only for standardizing images.